Philosophical Languages

 International Auxiliary Languages or Philosophical Languages

 Philosophical languages or international auxiliary languages, unlike most other conlangs are not derived from another language.
 This makes them a perfect language, as you are required construct an entire new set of words, or vocabulary.
 All philosophical languages are a priori languages, though the reverse is not always true.
-The main concept behind this kind of language is that in the schematic vocabulary, each word is preceded by initial letters that indicate its place try, BMW Diecast in the semantic hierarchy of the language, hence the term a priori.
+The main concept behind this kind of language is that in the schematic vocabulary, each word is preceded by initial letters that indicate its place try, Disneyana Collectibles in the semantic hierarchy of the language, hence the term a priori.

 Emphasizing on categorization and classification, these languages also derived their name from the fact that they were first proposed by philosophers.
 Some of the more famous philosophical creators include John Wilkins, George Dalgarno and Athanasius Kircher.
 Using the smallest linguistic unit, having a semantic meaning, philosophical languages are mainly made of words that make use of a limited set of these units, known as morphemes.